clojure-emacs/cider/doc/using_the_repl.md

 completion of evaluating an expression, so that the bottom line of output is on the bottom line of the window.

+The default has the nice advantage that you always see as much as you can from your previous REPL interactions, but can be pretty annoying if you're a heavy user of `C-l` (`M-x recenter-top-bottom`), as even if you're at the top of the REPL buffer the next output will scroll it all the way down.

 If you don't like this re-centering you can disable it like this:

 ```el
 (setq cider-repl-scroll-on-output nil)
 ```

 #### Result Prefix